Select Department

 What is a Wireless Guitar System

 From there, your wireless transmitter will turn the analog signal from your guitar into digital.
-Sending it straight to your receiver which will then again convert the signal back to analog and amplify your sound through your speakers.
-So it’s the perfect solution for modern guitarists who love to move around a lot on stage.
+Then it will send it straight to your receiver which will then convert the signal back to analog again and amplify your sound through your speakers.

-Choosing a Wireless System
+Choosing Guitar Wireless Systems

 Just like any piece of PA / Live Sound equipment, there are a number of things to consider before you get set on a system.

-First and foremost, the obvious one is your budget, and it goes without saying; the more cash you flash, the better the quality, and the more feature-packed wireless guitar system you’re going to get.
-But that’s not to say you can’t find a cheap and affordable wireless guitar system that’s going to do everything you need it to do.
+But that’s not to say you can’t find a cheap and affordable system that’s going to do everything you need it to do.
 It all just depends on how serious of a guitarist you are and the exact applications you’re going to be needing it for.

 Electric Guitar Player